Last Updated on April 16, 2023

 more body mass, big head

-What Does an American Bully Cost Through Reputable Breeders?
+What Does a Bully Cost Through Reputable Breeders?

 However, if you purchase them from a reputable breeder, you should receive health certificates that certify the dog is free of genetic diseases.

-Thus, instead, spend a little bit more money initially buying your American Bully from a breeder that cares about the health of their dogs.
+Thus, instead, spend a little bit more money initially buying your pet from an ethical breeder that cares about the health of their dogs.

 A puppy mill is a facility in which unethical breeders sell dogs for a low cost.